Wallmartboss/goit-js-hw-10/README.md

+GoIT-JS-HW-10

-GoIT-JS-HW-09 Ninth homework of JavaScript
+Tenth homework of JavaScript